SymfonyCasts/vue/sfcasts/ep2/cart-computed-prop.md

 # No Data Duplication!
 Fancy Computed Prop

-Coming soon...

-I want to be able to access this complete items from our templates so we can leap over it.
-So what's the best way to do that?
+This cool new `completeItems` array combines data from *two* AJAX calls: one for the `cart` and another for the products that are in that cart.
+If we can make this available to our template, we could loop over it and start printing out some *real* product.

-Well, a simple thing would be to add this as data, we could add a new, complete items, data up here, set it in this cart function, and then reference it in the template,
+So... how can we do that!
+Easy!
+Create a new `completeItems` data, set it here, then reference it in the template!
+We're unstoppable!

+## Be Careful with Duplicate Data

+But... there's a problem with that approach, and I bet some of you see it too.
-Easy but There's something about that.
-That bothers me.
-What is it, duplicated data.
+What is it?
+Duplicaated data.

-If we set this complete items onto data, then the kind of cart items itself, their product IRI color IRI and quantity would be duplicated in two places.
-They would be reflected in the complaint items, but they would also be on the cart to data itself.
+If we set this `completeItems` onto data, then some of the basic cart items data - their product IRI, color IRI and quantity - would be *duplicated* in two places.
+They would be reflected in the `completeItems`... but they would *also* be on the `cart` data itself.

-And remember, even though these one of these lives in lives in a mixin and one lives in a component they're effectively inside the same component.
-So duplicated that data in two places, and we never want to store a piece of data in multiple places, because if we later change a piece of that data, it will change in one spot, but not the other.
-So it's really no different than a database, right?
-You would never want to start two pieces of data, uh, a piece of data, two places of database, because they could get out of sync.
+And we *never* want to store a piece of data in multiple places.
+Because, if we later *changed* a piece of data - like the `quantity` of an item - it would change in *one* spot... but not the other... unless we added extra code to keep them in sync.
+Yuck.
+It's really no different than a database: you typically don't want to store a piece of data in multiple places because they could get out of sync.

+## Computed Prop to the Rescue

 So let's be smarter.
-The only new piece of data here is actually the products data that we get back from the Ajax.
-If we store that as data, we could still get access to this nice, complete items, array in the template via a computed property.
-Let me show you, let's start by adding a new products data.
-So I'll add a new `data()` key here, which is a function,
+Think about it: the only *new* piece of data we have is the `products` data that we get back from the AJAX call.
+If we stored *that* as data... we could still access this nice `completeItems` array in the template via a computed property.

-And I'm going to return an array with
+Let's do it!
+Start by adding a `data` key, which is a function, then returning an object with `products` initialized to `null`.

-Products and we'll initialize it to know.
-Now down below, we will set that.
-So instead of `const products`, I will say `this.products` equals, and then we can reference `this.products` below, inside of our loop.
-And that should do it.
-Now, check this out.
-We can move
+Down below in the watcher function, instead of `const products`, say `this.products`... and reference `this.products` below inside the loop.

-The goods,

-Middle chunk of this logic into a computed prop called complete cart.
-So I'll add a new `computed` key

-Inside of there a new

-Method called `completeCart()`.
-And the first thing I'm actually going to do inside of here is if anybody calls this before the car is actually loaded, I don't want to do anything.
-So I'm going to say, if not `this.cart`, so if the cart isn't there, or if not `this.products`, if we also haven't finished loading the products, then I'm going to return. `null`.
-So if the complete car returns, no, it basically means that, uh,

-Um, we're not done loading yet now

-To copy all this complete item stuff from watch,
+Next, add a `computed` key with one new computed prop inside.
+Call it `completeCart()`.

+Before we do *anything* else in this function, if someone calls us and the `cart` data is not ready yet, we should *also* return null.
+So if `!this.cart`... *or* of `!this.products` - if we *also* haven't finished loading the products - then return `null`.
+So if `completeCart` returns null, it means that things are not done loading yet.

-Hey, sit up here.
-But instead of logging, let's return a new object.
-We'll make this look like the cart.
-Remember the cart has an items key on here.
-So I'll say `items` set to `completeItems`.
-All right.
-So that should do it.
-So to follow the flow here, once our cart has initially loaded the Watcher's going to call our function, we will then make an Ajax request for the products.
-And then finally, in our template, we are going to reference this `completeCart`, which we'll use that data once it's available.
+Now, copy all this `completeItems` stuff from `watch`, move it here, but instead of logging, return a new object.
+We'll make this look *just* like the cart: with an `items` key set to `completeItems`.

+That should do it.
+If we've done everything correctly, after the `cart` data has initially loaded the watcher will call our function, we will then make an AJAX request for the `products`, and then finally, in our template, we will reference this `completeCart` variable, which will combine all that data once it's available.
-Remember one of the magic things about, uh, computed properties is that it view will automatically rerender once any of the things inside of it, like `this.cart` of `this.products` changes, let's go to our template.
-And we just need to basically update a bunch of stuff from `cart` to `completeCart` And actually get a copy of that changed on the `v-if`
+Remember: one of the magic things about computed properties is that it Vue will automatically re-render and re-call the function whenever any pieces of data that it *references* - like `this.cart` or `this.products` - changes.

-Inside the `v-for`

-Down here to prove it's working cart, item cart ended up product is now going to be an object.
-So I'll print `cartItem.product.name`, and then one more spot down here for the empty shop McCart.
-All right, let's try it move over and didn't even need to refresh it is already printing correctly.
-I know it doesn't look that impressive yet.
-We just put together a lot of data.
-If we look at the view dev tools, as you can see that we have the cart and we have the product stuff done here and with his beautiful completed cart, our computer property, that allows us to get what we need in our template without actually duplicating anything.
+## Rendering Complete Cart Data

+So let's go to our template.
+We basically want to update everything from `cart` to `completeCart`.
+Copy that, use it on the `v-if` and inside the `v-for`.

+Then, since `cartItem.product` will now be an *object*, we can *prove* everything works by printing `cartItem.product.name`.
+Oh, and I'll change one more spot to `completeCart`.

+Testing time!
+Back at the browser... ha!
+I didn't even need to refresh: it's already printing the product name!
+I know, it doesn't look that impressive yet, but we just put together a lot of data.

+Check out the Vue dev tools for this component: `cart` data, `product` data and a beautiful `completeCart` computed prop that allows us to easily use the data we need in the template without duplicating anything.

-So next, we're still missing one piece of data inside of our complete cart.
-And that is the color.
-This is still a color IRI, what we needed the color data, because that's going to contain the hex color so we can print that a little bit nicer on the screen.
-So let's fix that next and learn how we can send both the color Ajax call and this product's Ajax call in parallel instead of one waiting for the other.
+Next: we're still missing one piece of data inside `completeCart`: the color.
+This is still a color IRI string... but what we need is the color *data*, which will include the hex color so that we can render a color box on the screen.
+Let fix that *and* learn a cool trick for making AJAX requests in parallel.